sachadiduch/Option_Pricing_BlackScholesMertonsd/README.md

 4  Theta -0.017198 -0.003516
 5    Rho  0.462015 -0.536776
 ```
-Note : the outputs ar the sam for Continuous and Discrete due to an abscence of dividend.
+Note : the outputs are the same for Continuous and Discrete due to the abscence of dividend.

 ## Visualization
 The script generates: